Rabat: Culture

-The biggest place for theatre is the Mohammed V Theatre in the centre of the town, which was opened in 1962.
+The biggest place for theatre was the Mohammed V Theatre in the centre of the town, which was opened in 1962.
 Construction on a new performing arts center, the Grand Theatre of Rabat, began in 2014.
-Designed by Zaha Hadid, it will reportedly be the largest theater in the Arab world and in Africa.
-It was scheduled to open in 2021.
+Designed by Zaha Hadid, it would reportedly be the largest theater in the Arab world and in Africa.
+Construction was completed in 2021, and it was opened on the 22nd of April 2026.

 Many organizations are active in cultural and social issues.
 Orient-Occident Foundation and ONA Foundation are the biggest of these.
 An independent art scene is active in the city.
 L'appartement 22, which is the first independent space for visual arts created by Abdellah Karroum, opened in 2002 and introduced international and local artists.
 Other independent spaces opened few years after, such as Le Cube, also set up in a private space.